 Applying for a Certified Copy of a Divorce Certificate

 In Person - You may come down to the Office of the City Clerk, One City Hall Plaza, on Monday, Wednesday, Thursday or Friday from 8:00 a.m. to 5:00 p.m.
 Can't make it to City Hall by 5:00 p.m.?
 Did you know we're also open on Tuesday from 8:00 a.m. to 8:00 p.m. each week, excluding holidays.
-You will also need to provide positive identification and complete a request form.
+You will also need to provide photo identification and complete a request form.

-By Mail - You may complete the online application form Request for Divorce Decree and send with proper payment to the Office of the City Clerk, One City Hall Plaza, Manchester, NH 03101.
+By Mail - You may complete the application form Request for Divorce Decree and send with proper payment to the Office of the City Clerk, One City Hall Plaza, Manchester, NH 03101.
 A self-addressed return envelope with the appropriate postage affixed is required to process all mail requests.

 If the record is not found, the office will retain the $15.00 for each record requested, and notify you that the record was not found.

 The State of NH requires a copy of valid photo identification for the individual applying for a copy of the divorce certificate before a record will be released.

 If you do not have valid photo identification this documentary evidence form needs to be completed and the documents are to be provided.

 Amending a Divorce Certificate

 Sometimes a person may find that the information on the official divorce certificate is not correct or information is missing.
 If this is the case, you must contact the New Hampshire Division of Vital Records Administration.
 Under no circumstances can the Office of the City Clerk amend your certificate.
 If you have additional questions, feel free to contact us at (603) 624-6455 or by Email with any questions you may have regarding obtaining divorce certificate.